ViggoLagerstedtEkholm/MatchBuddies/README.md

 This application was built in ASP.NET Core 5.0 and EF Core 6 and uses authentication with the help of identity.
 Designing the website was done with Bootstrap v5.0.0.
 Using AJAX to call the WEBAPI.
+The architecture used is MVC - Model, View, Controller.

 The website supports following requirements:
 1. Login